HTML Elements

 // <img src="image.jpg" alt="photo">

-$el->alt(null); // removes attribute
+$el->alt(null); // removes the attribute

-And the third way is most talkative:
+And the third way is the most verbose:

 $el = Html::el('img')